-As mentioned, there are differences in the medical leadership framework between both organizations.
-The new environment resulting from the LH RVHS Integration will require a leadership model that best meets the needs of the integrated organization at that time, as determined by the Board, Chief of Staff and Chief Executive Officer of LH.
-Further, it will need to be in compliance with medical by-laws, which will be reviewed and may be revised to support the LH RVHS Integration, as required.
-Note that any revised by-laws would be developed in consultation with medical leaders, and approved by the Board.
+There are differences in the medical leadership framework between both organizations.
+RVHS has adopted a co-lead model between both its sites, while TSH has a sole-lead model across both sites.
+Striving to start with the most appropriate leadership model, a new environment will require one that best meets the needs of the integrated organization at that time, as determined by the Board, Chief of Staff and Chief Executive Officer of the Amalco.
+Further, it will need to be in compliance with the new set of professional staff by-laws developed in consultation with medical leaders, and approved by the Board.

-The emerging leadership framework will need to take into consideration future organizational structures and clinical programs that are in place, and factor in the location of programs and services.
-Further analysis focusing on the medical staff structure and compensation will be required to address the integration of the RVHS Ajax Pickering site and the transition process.
-It is important to ensure that resources are aligned across both sites along with key processes of privileging and credentialing.
-These considerations will be addressed by the Professional Staff Working Group.
+The creation of this leadership framework will need to take into consideration future organizational structures and clinical programs that are in place.
+The framework will also need to factor in the location of programs and services.
+Further analysis focusing on the medical staff structure will be required to assess and identify what type of leadership currently is in place, and the scope of roles and responsibilities that will be established by the Board and Administration of Amalco.